IlyaPrigogine/learn-gambit-contracts/README.md

 ### Buying USDG
 - USDG can be bought with any whitelisted token
 - The oracle price is used to determine the amount of USDG that should be minted to the receiver, with 1 USDG being valued at 1 USD
-- Fees are collected based on the `swapFeeBasisPoints`
+- Fees are collected based on `swapFeeBasisPoints`
 - `usdgAmounts` is increased to track the USDG debt of the token
 - `poolAmounts` is increased to track the amount of tokens that can be used for swaps or borrowed for margin trading